We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - A new comforter.
 Consider this top layer of your bedding when creating your best sleep environment.
 Whether you prefer some weight to your comforter or a light, airy alternative, make sure your comforter meets your needs so you can get a great night’s rest.

 Research on extra-firm mattresses is limited, but a 2011 study found that mattress firmness in general affects pain, sleep, and daytime function.

 It also found that people vary greatly in what mattress firmness helps them sleep the best and reduces their pain the most.

 The upshot is that mattress firmness matters a lot, but everyone is different — so it’s important to find mattresses with solid trial periods that allow you to return the mattress if it’s not the one for you.

-In general, back and stomach sleepers may prefer firmer mattresses because they offer greater support and prevent that sinking-in feeling.
+In general, back and stomach sleepers may prefer firmer mattresses, because the mattresses offer greater support and prevent that “sinking in” feeling.

 But whether you prefer a firm or extra-firm mattress largely depends on what you find most comfortable.

-Research has found that medium-firm mattresses that are custom inflated are optimal for those with lower back pain.
+Research from 2015 found that medium-firm mattresses that are custom inflated are optimal for those with lower back pain.

 So, if you’re experiencing lower back pain, extra-firm mattresses might not be the best fit for you.
 Instead, try opting for a lower firmness rating.

-Extra-firm mattress are less common than regular firm, medium-firm, or more-plush mattresses.
+Extra-firm mattresses are less common than regular firm, medium-firm, or more-plush mattresses.
 Not every major mattress manufacturer offers an extra-firm option.